 docker run -e EULA=TRUE -d -p 25565:25565 itzg/minecraft-server

 Attaching data directory to host filesystem

-In order to readily access the Minecraft data, use the
+In order to persist the Minecraft data, which you probably want to do for a real server setup, use the

 to map a directory on your host machine to the container's